akshaya-m-08/Akshaya---AI-ML/README.md

     import streamlit as st
     import matplotlib.pyplot as plt
     import seaborn as sns
-    import numpy as np

-**Features**
+**Key Features**

-* Retrieve data from the YouTube API, including channel information, playlists, videos, and comments.
+* Comprehensive retrieval of data from YouTube API, including channel details, playlists, videos, and comments.
-* Store the retrieved data in a MongoDB.
-* Option to check wheather the respective channel Data is exist or Not in MongoDB.
+* Efficient storage of data in MongoDB with the provision to check for existing channel data.
-* Migrate the data from MongoDB to a MySQL data warehouse.
+* Seamless migration of data from MongoDB to MySQL data warehouse.
-* Analyze and visualize data using Streamlit.
+* Analysis and visualization of data using Streamlit, Plotly, and other visualization libraries.
-* Perform queries on the MySQL data warehouse.
+* Querying capabilities on the MySQL data warehouse.
-* Display the list of channel name's along with subscription & view's count.
+* Display of channel names along with subscription and view counts.

-**Retrieving data from the YouTube API**
+**Data Retrieval and Storage**

-The project utilizes the Google API to retrieve comprehensive data from YouTube channels.
-The data includes information on channels, playlists, videos, and comments.
+Utilizing the Google API, the project extracts comprehensive data from YouTube channels, covering various aspects such as channel information, playlists, videos, and comments.
+The retrieved data is efficiently stored in a MongoDB database.

-**Storing data in MongoDB**

-The retrieved data is stored in a MongoDB.
-Before storing the data in MongoDB we used the one of the Option to check whether the respective channel Data is exist or Not in MongoDB.

-**Migrating data to a MySQL data warehouse**
+**Data Migration and Analysis**

-The application allows users to migrate data from Dataframe to a MySQL data warehouse.
-To ensure compatibility with a structured format, the data is cleansed using the powerful pandas library.
-Following data cleaning, the information is segregated into separate tables, including channels, playlists, videos, and comments, utilizing MySQL queries.
+The application facilitates the migration of data from MongoDB to a MySQL data warehouse.
+Data cleansing and structuring are performed using pandas, ensuring compatibility with a structured format.
+The information is then segregated into separate tables (channels, playlists, videos, comments) using MySQL queries.

-**Analysis**
+**Data Analysis and Visualization**

-The project provides comprehensive data analysis capabilities using Plotly and Streamlit.
-With the integrated Plotly library, users can create interactive and visually appealing charts and graphs to gain insights from the collected data.
+The project offers robust data analysis capabilities using libraries such as Plotly and Streamlit.
+Users can view visually appealing charts to gain insights from the collected data.

 **Conclusion**

-In summary, this project leverages the Google API to collect, store, and analyze data from YouTube channels, making it accessible through a user-friendly Streamlit application.
-With MongoDB for initial storage and MySQL for structured data warehousing, users can seamlessly transition and explore data.
-The integration of Plotly empowers users to create insightful visualizations, enhancing data understanding and enabling data-driven decision-making.
-This comprehensive approach streamlines the entire process, making it a valuable tool for data enthusiasts and analysts.
+In summary, this project offers a comprehensive solution for collecting, storing, and analyzing data from YouTube channels.
+The integration of MongoDB for initial storage and MySQL for structured data warehousing facilitates seamless data transition and exploration.
+The use of advanced visualization libraries enhances data understanding and supports data-driven decision-making.

 **User Interface**

 ![User Interface](UI.jpg)

-**GitHUb**
+**GitHub Repository**

+Explore the code and contribute to the project on GitHub:

 https://github.com/akshaya-m-08/Akshaya---AI-ML.git